-Why not avoid having a soggy sandwich on the menu completely by investing in a camping fridge?
-You might think you won't get a lot of use out of it, but with the variety of camping fridges out there, we're confident you'll find one that fits your needs and budget!
+Avoid having a soggy sandwich on the menu completely by investing in a camping fridge!
+You might think you won't get a lot of use out of it, but with the variety of camping fridges out there, we're confident you'll find one that fits your needs and budget.

 - A thermoelectric cooler is typically the most affordable range of camping fridges